GAIA-X4PLC-AAD/hd-map-asset-example/README.md

 📁 `asset` *-> contains the asset*

 📁 `shacls_and_ontologies`
-*-> Contains all SHACLs and ontologies needed for onboarding and registering datasets, including semantic and syntactic validation of the provided metadata.
+*-> contains all SHACLs and ontologies needed for onboarding and registering datasets, including semantic and syntactic validation of the provided metadata.
 It also includes the current released versions.*

 📄 `CONTRIBUTING.md` *-> contributing guidelines*